 These fish can grow up to almost 20 inches.

-The Clown triggerfish resides in many areas of the Indian and Pacific Oceans such as Africa, Indonesia, Samoa, Japan, and New Caledonia.
+The clown triggerfish resides in many areas of the Indian and Pacific Oceans, including Africa, Indonesia, Samoa, Japan and New Caledonia.

 Back to the Top